vandadnp/dartpad_workshop_starter/public/rendering_text/instructions.md

 }
 ```

-Notice how we are styling the `Text` widget using its `style` property.
+Notice how you are styling the `Text` widget using its `style` property.
 This property is passed to the constructor of the `Text` widget.
 Whereas in SwiftUI you modify a `View` using both constructors and modifiers, in `Flutter` you usually pass all these properties to the constructor of the `Widget` that you are rendering on the screen.

 ## Challenge

-In this example we are going to render an italic text to the screen.
+In this example you are going to render an italic text to the screen.
 In SwiftUI you would write the code as shown here:

 ```
 struct ContentView: View {